Andrea M. Ghez

-Andrea Mia Ghez (born June 16, 1965) is an American astrophysicist and professor in the Department of Physics and Astronomy and the Lauren B. Leichtman & Arthur E. Levine chair in Astrophysics, at the University of California, Los Angeles.
+Andrea Mia Ghez (born June 16, 1965) is an American astrophysicist, Nobel laureate, and professor in the Department of Physics and Astronomy and the Lauren B. Leichtman & Arthur E. Levine chair in Astrophysics, at the University of California, Los Angeles.
 Her research focuses on the center of the Milky Way galaxy.

 In 2020, she became the fourth woman to be awarded the Nobel Prize in Physics, sharing one half of the prize with Reinhard Genzel (the other half being awarded to Roger Penrose).
-The Nobel Prize was awarded to Ghez and Genzel for their discovery of a supermassive compact object, now generally recognized to be a black hole, in the Milky Way's galactic center.
+The Nobel Prize was awarded to Ghez and Genzel for their discovery of a supermassive compact object, now generally recognized to be a black hole, in the Milky Way's Galactic Center.

 Early life

 Ghez was born in New York City.
 She is the daughter of Susanne (née Gayton) and Gilbert Ghez.
 Her father, of Jewish heritage, was born in Rome, Italy, to a family originally from Tunisia and Frankfurt, Germany.
 Her mother was from an Irish Catholic family from North Attleborough, Massachusetts.

-Her family moved from New York to Chicago when she was a child, and Ghez attended the University of Chicago Lab School.
+In 1969, her father completed his Ph.D. at Columbia University and accepted a position at the University of Chicago, where as the child of a faculty member Ghez was able to attend the Laboratory School.
 The Apollo program Moon landings inspired Ghez to aspire to be the first female astronaut, and her mother encouraged that goal by purchasing a telescope.
 Her most influential female role model was her high school chemistry teacher.

 She began college by majoring in mathematics, then changed to physics.
 She received a BS in physics from the Massachusetts Institute of Technology in 1987.
 While there, she was a member of the fraternity of St. Anthony Hall.
 She received a PhD under the direction of Gerry Neugebauer at the California Institute of Technology in 1992.